Ghanshyam32/blog-app/README.md

 - **Filter**: `JwtAuthenticationFilter.java` checks tokens against the blacklist before processing requests.
 - **Endpoint**: `/auth/logout` extracts the JWT from the `Authorization` header and adds it to the blacklist.

-### Latest Blogs
-- Implemented in the blog controller to fetch recent posts.
-- Returns a list of the latest blog posts for display.

-### Markdown Support
-- Blog content is stored as plain text with Markdown syntax.
-- The API accepts raw Markdown in the request body for `/blogs/post` and `/blogs/update/{id}`.

 ## Testing the Flow